SlavaMelanko/cpp20/README.md

   > Separation into interface and implementation files is possible but it is obsolete

+:white_check_mark: Faster build time

+  > Modules are processed only once.
+Compare this with M headers which are included in N translation units.
+  > The combinatorial explosion means, that the header has to be parsed M*N times.

 :white_check_mark: No need for include guard

 :white_check_mark: No need to invent unique names